NHS, Invasive or Clinical Research

 Students should complete an IRAS application form, but not submit it.
 Instead, they should save a copy of the IRAS PDF form and submit it through ERM for review by the NICR Panel.
-Only once NICR have granted approval for submission through IRAS should the application be submitted.
+Only once NICR has granted approval for submission through IRAS should the application be submitted.

 You must discuss with the appropriate NHD R&D Office as to whether NHS R&D approval ONLY is required, or whether NHS R&D and NHS REC approval is required, and seek guidance from them as to the subsequent application process.